Updated 15th August 2019

 There are also broadband providers that have customer support based out of Australia but also overseas such as Optus, Vodafone, and Telstra.
 In some cases, customers might be directed first to the overseas call centre with escalations being forwarded to Australia while in other cases only overflow calls may be directed to overseas call centres.

 Optus has customer contact teams in Adelaide, Melbourne, Sydney, India and the Philippines that manage both telephone and online customer queries.
 Optus encourages exposure to a multicultural experience claiming that even an Australian based agent may sound like they are overseas.
 All contact centres adhere to the same high standards of service, regardless of location and regular feedback is provided to operators to improve customer satisfaction.

 Vodafone has a similar approach to their customer service.
 The Vodafone customer service centre is based in Hobart and specialises in a range of areas including account management for Business Customers and consumer plans.
-Their aim is to provide high quality service with a view to drive great customer experience, regardless of location.
+Their aim is to provide high-quality service with a view to creating a great customer experience, regardless of location.

 Does local customer support really matter?

 This comes down to you – the customer.
 If you want the cheapest internet plans, 24/7 customer support then you’re likely going to get it from a broadband provider that has customer support services located outside of Australia.
 If you are willing to pay a little more and make use of 24/7 customer support that goes out of its way to look after you, then a broadband provider that stresses on the localisation of jobs and service would align with your needs.

 Call centres do not make for the deciding factor when it comes to purchasing plans, however, it is a bonus to know that if you’re going to call them up in the event of an issue, they will not disappoint.